GRGServer/SAMPRacing/README.md

 **Note:** Everytime a tool gets changed it has to be rebuilt.
 In this case, simply re-execute the script.

+## Map

+The map located in /map shows all currently connected players on a map.

+On the first use you have to generate the map tiles using the *generate-tiles.php* PHP script (Run it from the CLI using *php generate-tiles.php*).

+The map requires a webserver running PHP on the same host as the SA-MP server!

 ## Notes for Linux

 On Linux you have to manually set the executable bit on executables (*chmod +x*):